Axual/terraform-provider-axual/docs/index.md

 ## Features

 - User/group management
-- Stream and application management
+- Topic and application management
 - Security
 	- To secure which applications are authorised to access topics, we support
 		- SSL (MUTUAL TLS) as a Certificate(PEM)